Are Mosquito Coils And Repellents Safe For A Baby?

 Mosquito coils and repellents are our go-to devices to ward off mosquitoes and avoid getting bitten.
 But, are these mosquito coils safe for a baby?

 By Ashwin Dewan • 5 min read

 Mosquitoes pose a serious threat to our health.
-Their incessant buzzing followed by the biting make for a bad combination.
-Mosquitoes are more than annoying pests that suck our blood – they are responsible for some of the deadliest and dangerous diseases known to mankind such as malaria, chikungunya and dengue.
+They are responsible for some of the deadliest and dangerous diseases known to mankind such as malaria, chikungunya and dengue.

 1. Mosquito coils: Mosquito coils are commonly used to provide protection from mosquitoes in India.
 However, when these coils are used for a long time indoors, they pollute the air in the area where they are kept.
 Babies should not be exposed to the fumes of these coils as it may lead to headaches, coughs, nausea and dizziness.
 Long-term exposure may include allergies, asthma and respiratory irritation.